adriandotdev/emsp-cpo-registration/README.md

 - **config**

-  - This folder consists of all of the configuration files such as loggers.
+  - This folder consists all of the configuration files such as loggers.

 - **controllers**

   - This folder consists all of the APIs.
-  - Naming Convention
+  - File Naming Convention
     - user.api.js

 - **database**

-  - This folder must only consists all of the configurations of specific database.
+  - This folder must only consists all of the configurations of a specific database.

 - **middlewares**